-Searching for a pristine beach to spend the day in Antigua isn’t tricky on any regular day because there are 365 beaches, one for each day of the year, on this pretty Caribbean Island.
-But, finding a beach that is quiet and not crowded when there are multiple cruise ships in Port St. John Antigua is another thing entirely.
-With thousands of people disembarking a cruise ship on the very same day, you can imagine how congested a beach can get with everyone looking for that perfect patch of sand to call their own for the day.
+On a normal day of the week, searching for pristine beaches in Antigua to spend some time is easy because there are 365 beaches, one for each day of the year, on this pretty Caribbean Island.
+But, finding a beach that is quiet and not crowded when there are multiple cruise ships docked in Port St. John Antigua is another thing entirely.
+With thousands of people disembarking a cruise ship on the very same day, you can imagine how congested a beach can get with everyone looking for that perfect patch of sand to call their own.

 There are a lot of popular beaches to visit along this same shoreline such as Jolly Beach, Church Beach (Rum Bus), and Darkwood Beach; Turners Beach is near the end of the coastline and therefore is not as crowded.

 How to get to Turners Beach via Ship Excursion

 Taking a ship excursion to the beach is the most expensive method but honestly, the easiest and with the least amount of fuss.
 For example, on our Princess Cruise, there was a 3-hour four-wheel drive expedition that included drinks and a visit to Turners Beach for $75 US/person.
 Another excursion involves a 3-hour island tour with a 45-minute visit to the beach for $70 US/person.

 Payment is easy – it simply gets charged to your shipboard account.
 If the excursion is a popular one the cruise line suggests you pre-book the tour months before your trip or, you can book it once you are onboard your cruise if space is available.
 If one hour of beach time is enough and budget isn’t a factor then this might be worth considering.

 How to get to Turners Beach via Private Tour